 10. Did it become the inspiration for one of the most famous churches in the world?

 One of the most famous religious buildings in the world, Saint Peter’s Basilica, is also located in Rome and was initially designed by nobody else than Donato Bramante.
-He won an architectural competition with his design of hat would become the largest church in the world.
+He won an architectural competition with his design that would become the largest church in the world.

 Granted, the design was seriously altered and eventually completed by Michelangelo multiple decades later, but the numerous other architects that worked on Saint Peter’s built upon the original plan by Bramante.